What is Spc(Stone polymer composite floors)?

 The next aspect to consider is the overall size of the room or floor area that may extend from one room to another.
 Manufacturers’ installation instructions require intermediate control joints if the floor area is over a certain size.
 This may be, say, 10m in length and 8m in the width of the floor, which in some instances may influence decisions regarding the laying direction.
 It is important, however, that the specific manufacturer’s instructions are followed with regard to this as a different manufacturer may, for example, specify 10m in both floor width and length of the floor.

-Thoroughly examine the flooring prior to installation for grade, color, finish and quality.
+Thoroughly examine the flooring prior to installation for a grade, color, finish, and quality.
 Ensure adequate lighting for proper inspection.

 SPC(Stone polymer composite) products are plastic which has a benefit in them being moisture resistance and therefore not subject to dimension change with humidity, however, they are subject to dimensional change with changing temperature which similarly needs to be attended to at installation.

 It was indicated that SPC(Stone polymer composite) products expand and contract depending on the temperature.
 If the temperature rises then the flooring will expand in both width and length, and the contrary is that a lowering in temperature will cause the flooring to contract.
 The greater the variation between summer and winter, the greater the seasonal movement that will occur and therefore the need for trims within the floor.

 SPC flooring is NOT SUITABLE for a Strong sun-light environment room and wood sub-floor.